Urban Tree Planting Efforts Provide Far-Reaching Benefits

 It’s no mystery that trees require an adequate supply of well-aerated, moist, and uncompacted soil to thrive.
 However, as previously mentioned, the conditions surrounding transportation corridors rarely create these ideal conditions.
 So when it’s not possible to utilize large planting areas, many situations call for alternative technologies to aid healthy tree growth.
 Two such technologies are the use of structural soil and/or structural soil cells.

 When root growth is restricted, overall tree growth suffers as water, nutrients, and oxygen are limited.
-The need for a load-bearing soil under pavement gave rise to the development of structural soil.
+The need for load-bearing soil under pavement gave rise to the development of structural soil.
 Structural soil consists of a specific blend of compactable gravel and soil for use as a concrete base.
 This mixture is designed to have enough strength to support pavement installation requirements while permitting root growth through the “channels” created by the soil in the mixture.
 It provides a high-strength pavement system that allows for more streetscape landscaping options.

 Structural Soil Cells